-- Host Name: The Host Name is optional but may be required by some ISPs.
-Leave blank if you are not sure. - Use Unicasting: Check the box if you are having problems obtaining an IP address from your ISP.
+Host Name: The Host Name is optional but may be required by some ISPs.
+Leave blank if you are not sure.

+Use Unicasting: Check the box if you are having problems obtaining an IP address from your ISP.

 INTERNET CONNECTION TYPE Choose the mode to be used by the router to connect to the Internet.
-My Internet Connection is : Dynamic IP (DHCP) ADVANCED DNS SERVICE Advanced DNS is a free security option that provides Anti-Phishing to protect your Internet connection from fraud and navigation improvements such as auto- correction of common URL typos.
-Enable Advanced DNS Service : TRUE GIGABIT ROUTING CONNECTIVITY SETTING Enable True Gibabit Routing Connectivity : DYNAMIC IP (DHCP) INTERN IET CONNECTION TYPE Use this Internet connection ty IET CONNECTION TYPE pe if your Internet Service Provider (ISP) didn't formation and/or a username and password.
-Use this Internet connection ty pe if your Internet Service Provider (ISP) didn't Use this Internet connection ty provide you with IP Address ini pe if your Internet Service Provider (ISP) didn't formation and/or a username and password.
-Use this Internet connection ty provide you with IP Address int Host Name : ppe if your Internet Service Provider (ISP) didn't formation and/or a username and password.
-DIR-825 provide you with IP Address in Host Name : Use Unicasting : pe if your Internet Service Provider (ISP) didn't formation and/or a username and password.
-DIR-825 V (compatibility for some DHCP Servers)
+My Internet Connection is : Dynamic IP (DHCP) ADVANCED DNS SERVICE Advanced DNS is a free security option that provides Anti-Phishing to protect your Internet connection from fraud and navigation improvements such as autocorrection of common URL typos.
+Enable Advanced DNS Service : TRUE GIGABIT ROUTING CONNECTIVITY SETTING Enable True Gigabit Routing Connectivity: DYNAMIC IP (DHCP) INTERNET CONNECTION TYPE Use this Internet connection type if your Internet Service Provider (ISP) didn't provide you with IP Address information and/or a username and password.
+Host Name: DIR-855L Primary DNS Server: 0.0.0.0 Secondary DNS Server: 0.0.0.0 MTU: (bytes)MTU default = 1500 MAC Address: Copy Your PC's MAC Address

-- Primary/Secondary Enter the Primary and secondary DNS server IP addresses assigned by your ISP.
+Primary/Secondary Enter the Primary and secondary DNS server IP addresses assigned by your ISP.
 These addresses are usually obtained automatically DNS Server: from your ISP.
-Leave at 0.0.0.0 if you did not specifically receive these from your ISP. - MTU: Maximum Transmission Unit you may need to change the MTU for optimal performance with your specific ISP.
-1500 is the default MTU. - MAC Address: The default MAC Address is set to the Internet port's physical interface MAC address on the Broadband Router.
+Leave at 0.0.0.0 if you did not specifically receive these from your ISP.

+MTU: Maximum Transmission Unit - you may need to change the MTU for optimal performance with your specific ISP.
+1500 is the default MTU.

+MAC Address: The default MAC Address is set to the Internet port's physical interface MAC address on the router.
 It is not recommended that you change the default MAC address unless required by your ISP.
 You can use the Copy Your PC's MAC Address button to replace the Internet port's MAC address with the MAC address of your Ethernet card.

-Internet Setup PPPoE (DSL)
+Manual Internet Setup PPPoE (DSL)